dps923/winter2017/assignments/a2-friend-pix.md

 2. Optional, the corner radius, in/for the layer, can be something like 10.0 (it's a Float)
 3. To enable both of these settings, turn on the clips to bounds setting

+> Want to learn a bit more about image resizing?<br>Mattt Thompson has a good post titled [Image Resizing Techniques](http://nshipster.com/image-resizing/)

 Now, we're all done with the Photo class.
 <br>